-APT-3 Task Strategies Used in APT-3 How does this APT-3 activity relate to a real life situation?
-Identify a strategy you could apply in this real life situation?
-Listen for number 1 Self-talk (repeat target to self) Scanning through emails and looking for a specific date.
+DATE: Example APT- Task Listen fo number 3 S Use or Self trategies ed in APT-3 ^E -talk eat target elf) How does this APT-3 acti relate to a real life situation Scanning through emails and looking for a specific date on? and Identify a strategy you could apply in this real life situation?
 As you are scanning, say the date aloud over and over.
 It will be easy to identify when what you see matches what you hear.

-APT-3 Task Strategies used during the APT-3 exercise How does this APT-3 activity/task relate to a real life situation?
-Identify a strategy you could apply in this real life situation?
+APT-3 Task Strategies used during the APT-3 exercise e APT-3 APT-3 activity/task al life situation? dentify a strategy you could oply in this real life situation?